NICHOLAS85/dynamic-wall/README.md

 move autowall.service, autowall.timer, and autowall.timer.d into `~/.config/systemd/user/`, might not exist so create it with `mkdir -p ~/.config/systemd/user/`

-Run `ln -s ~/.config/systemd/user/autowall.timer.d/ /etc/systemd/system/ && systemctl enable ~/.config/systemd/user/autowall.service && systemctl enable ~/.config/systemd/user/autowall.service && systemctl daemon-reload && systemctl start autowall.timer`to turn on timer and start script.
+Run `sudo ln -s -f ~/.config/systemd/user/dynamicwall.timer.d/ /etc/systemd/system/ && systemctl enable ~/.config/systemd/user/dynamicwall.service && systemctl enable ~/.config/systemd/user/dynamicwall.timer && systemctl daemon-reload && systemctl start dynamicwall.timer`to turn on timer and start script.
 Timer set to 30 minutes by default, can be adjusted in dynamicwall.config

 To check the status of the services use `systemctl status autowall.timer  autowall.service`